FredKSchott/snowpack/docs/docs/10-reference.md

 }
 ```

-options:
-TODO this section didn't really have the same format in the others so I made an attempt.
-But perhaps since this is part of another API we don't need this.
+Options:

 - **`"path".on`** | `object` (string: function)
-  - `on` is a special property for setting event handler functions on proxy server events.
+  - `on` is a special Snowpack property for setting event handler functions on proxy server events.
 See the section on ["Listening for Proxy Events"](https://github.com/http-party/node-http-proxy#listening-for-proxy-events) for a list of all supported events.
 You must be using a `snowpack.config.js` JavaScript configuration file to set this.
+- All options supported by [http-proxy](https://github.com/http-party/node-http-proxy).

 #### `config.mount`